 Remember to ask any other data processors (such as third-party services) to erase their data – or do it yourself.

 Opting out of selling the data

 Customers can also prevent you from selling their personal information.
 To make it easy for them, add a clear and visible “Do not sell my personal information” link on your homepage.

-You can also use GDPR fields: simply create it as a ‘consent’ that subscribers can manage.
+You can also use Consent fields (formerly known as GDPR fields): simply create it as a ‘consent’ that subscribers can manage.